 Pass the Uyghur Policy Act

-Tell your U.S. representative to support the Uyghur Policy Act (H.R.
-4785)
+Tell your Members of Congress to support the Uyghur Policy Act

 People belonging to ethnic, cultural, and religious groups in northwestern China, including Uyghurs, Kazakhs, Kyrgyz, and Hui, are currently the target of the largest organized detention of an ethno-religious minority the world has seen since World War II.
 Since 2017, over one million have been detained.
 Detainees are made to work under constant surveillance, with assigned minders and no freedom to leave.
 Their forced labor contributes to the production of goods for numerous multinationals.

 The Uyghur Policy Act:

 - advocates for increased U.S. support for the Uyghur diaspora and better conditions for Uyghurs suffering from human rights abuses in East Turkistan;